ChifiSource/OddFrames.jl/README.md

 A key focus of OddFrames.jl is keeping memory usage low while still allowing for easy transformation of data.
 The main reason why there is a strive to keep memory usage down is because OddFrames.jl has a focus on immutability.
 This is not so much in the traditional sense, where you might need to work around immutability in order to get things done.
 The difference here is that OddFrames is allowing the end-user to determine what data they wish to mutate and not mutate in a blatant way.
  ### Modern Data Science
 I think that all UI components, especially for something like a table, should always be at least moderately tasteful in appearance.
 I want information on my data, but I do not want my data to scream about itself into my ear.
 I understand these concepts, therefore my design is geared towards such a thing.
 There are so many DataFrames packages that just do not at all have support for image-dataframes, which is ridiculously common now.
+### BIG Data
+In terms of memory efficiency, OddFrames typically take up the same amount of memory as a DataFrame from DataFrames.jl